parence/yuv-viewer-vscode/README.md

 ## Why

 Developing software that deals with YUV files often requires to visually inspect those files.
-Being able to do so without leaving VSCode can greatly improve the developer experience and productivity.
+Being able to do so without leaving VSCode can greatly improve the developers experience and productivity.
 This is especially true when working on remote environments, where otherwise it would be necessary to download the files first.
 This extension is not intended to replace your video player and it has not been optimized for playback performance.
 It is intended to be used for inspecting files during software development.

 ## Usage